 Visiting La Leona Waterfall requires a tour because you need to navigate a canyon to reach it.
 You can do this by driving to one of the tour offices near the waterfall, such as Guanaverde Experiences.
-From here, you can do tours of the waterfall for $30 USD.
-The tour through Guanaverde Experiences is top-rated and includes all the equipment needed, including a dry bag to take your camera or phone.
+From here, you can do tours of the waterfall starting from $30 USD.
+This tour through Guanaverde Experiences is top-rated and includes all the equipment needed, including a dry bag to take your camera or phone.

 13. Go hiking in Arenal Volcano National Park

 Arenal Volcano is the showpiece of La Fortuna, Costa Rica.
 While you’re here, you can’t miss seeing the volcano up close.
 A visit to Arenal Volcano National Park is one of the best things to do in La Fortuna and will take you to the base of the volcano and slightly up the steep face.
 The views here are incredible!

 You can explore Arenal Volcano National Park on your own or on a tour.
 It’s $15 USD admission for adults and $5 USD for children to get into the park.
 Once inside, you can hike on the many trails, see the lush forest, and even spot where lava flowed down the volcano when it last erupted in 2010.